marcopeg/code-server-ide/ANSIBLE_BACKLOG.md

   it would be great to have always docker=latest installed by default, but maybe someone would prefer a specific version a `.env` file would be gitignored, giving the user freedom of configuration
+- the NVM install seems quite complex, any way to simplify it?